Katty Kay: Career

 After graduation, Kay briefly worked for the Bank of England.
 Deciding against a career in economics, she left to work for an aid agency in Zimbabwe.

 A short time later, a friend, Matt Frei, came to her with a tape recorder and persuaded her to become a journalist.
 Kay joined the BBC in 1990 as Zimbabwe correspondent for the African section of the BBC World Service.
 She then returned to London to work for BBC World Service radio, before being posted to Tokyo for BBC News television in 1992 and then Washington, D.C., in 1996.
 Soon afterwards, she joined The Times news bureau, but returned to the BBC as a freelance journalist in 2002, based in the United States.

 From June 2004, Kay co-presented the BBC World news bulletins with Mike Embley in London, shown on 230 public broadcast-television stations throughout the US and on BBC America.
 In October 2007, she became correspondent to presenter Matt Frei of BBC World's one-hour Washington-based news broadcast, BBC World News America.
 She anchored the show until June 2021.

 Kay also makes frequent appearances as a guest panellist on Morning Joe and Meet the Press on NBC, Real Time with Bill Maher on HBO, and in the past also appeared on The Chris Matthews Show, and Larry King Live on CNN.
 She occasionally substituted for Diane Rehm on The Diane Rehm Show on National Public Radio (NPR).
 In November 2025, Kay was mentioned in a BBC internal review, which claimed her guest appearances on Morning Joe and The Rest is Politics US podcast was a breach of impartiality, saying the shows "are widely regarded as partisan and regularly express strong opinions in favour of the Democratic Party".

 Kay anchored coverage of US presidential election nights across all BBC platforms in 2016 and 2020, on both occasions presenting with Andrew Neil.
 In 2021, she anchored the BBC's coverage of the Presidential inauguration of Joe Biden.

 On 24 June 2021, Kay announced that the night's broadcast would be her last for the BBC.
 She immediately joined Ozy Media, but resigned when she became aware of allegations that the company had engaged in fraud.
 It was announced in March 2022 that Kay would return to the BBC as US Special Correspondent for BBC Studios, working across documentaries, podcasts and news, as well as US Election Night anchor.

-In April 2024, it was announced that Kay would host The Rest is Politics: US Edition alongside Anthony Scaramucci (former White House Director of Communications for Donald Trump).
+In 2026, the BBC said that Kay had broken its impartiality rules by referring to the Gaza genocide on The Rest is Politics: US podcast.